Your first appointment

 No matter what therapy you're booked in for, your first session will involve an initial discussion with you about what prompted you to come and see us and what you want to achieve from your time with us.

-Where you are attending a physical therapy session such as physiotherapy, osteopathy or sports therapy the discussion will also focus on what you believe caused the pain, what hurts and when, and if there’s anything you do that makes the pain worse.
+Where you are attending a physical therapy session such as physiotherapy, exercises therapy or massage the discussion will also focus on what you believe caused the pain, what hurts and when, and if there’s anything you do that makes the pain worse.
 Your therapist will also test your range of movement, looking at how you move your body, and look at other signs such as levels of inflammation.
 Your therapist might also do other tests as well, including checking your reflexes or blood pressure.
 This helps your therapist to diagnose the cause of your pain and immediately start to develop a treatment plan.

 If you are wanting to benefit from our Alexander Technique therapist or Counselling therapist, your practitioner will instead spend time exploring your overall health and emotional wellbeing.
 They're very experienced and will quickly help you feel at ease and comfortable in discussing what can be very personal situations.
 However, although their intentions are in line with Bradley Stoke Physio & Health priorities to help people feel better as quickly as possible, please be assured that they will support you at a pace that is suitable to you.